pragneshanekal/sample-repo/README.md

 ## Dependencies
 - `langgraph==0.2.53`
 - `streamlit`
-- `chromadb`
 - `langchain_community`
+- `langchain`
 - `langchain_openai`
 - `langchain_core`
+- `tempfile`
+- `os`
+- `typing`
-- `typing_extensions`
+- `pathlib`

 ## Configuration Instructions
-1. Open the Streamlit application in your web browser.
+1. Open the application in your web browser (usually at `http://localhost:8501`).
-2. In the sidebar, enter your OpenAI API key to enable the agent's functionality.
+2. In the sidebar, enter your OpenAI API key to enable the agent\'s functionality.

 ## Usage Examples
 1. **Upload PDF Documents**: Use the file uploader to select and upload one or more PDF files.
-2. **Ask Questions**: Enter a question related to the content of the uploaded PDFs in the provided text input field.
+2. **Ask Questions**: After processing the PDFs, enter your question in the provided text input field and click "Process PDFs" to retrieve relevant information.
-3. **View Responses**: After processing, the agent will display the generated response along with the sources cited.
+3. **View Responses**: The application will display the generated response along with the sources cited.

 ## Troubleshooting Tips
-- If you encounter issues with PDF processing, ensure that the files are in a valid PDF format.
+- If you encounter issues with PDF processing, ensure that the files are not corrupted and are in the correct format.
-- Make sure your OpenAI API key is correctly entered in the sidebar.
+- Make sure your OpenAI API key is valid and has the necessary permissions.
 - If the application fails to start, check for any missing dependencies or errors in the console output.

 This README provides a comprehensive overview of the LangGraph PDF-Based RAG Agent, guiding users through setup, usage, and troubleshooting.